tyty03102/gagbot-v2/announcement.md

-We're excited to announce our brand new **Invite Challenge System**!
+@everyone  We're excited to announce our brand new **Invite Challenge System**!
 This feature allows you to compete with other members to see who can invite the most people to our server.

 ### 🚀 How It Works